kl-engineer/energy-transition-de-project/README.md

 # Energy Transition Data Engineering Project
-A Data Engineering project analyzing how energy-related CO₂ emissions and electricity affordability have evolved in Poland (1990–present), compared to the EU average.
+The project analyses long-term CO₂ emission trends from 1990 onwards and investigates the relationship between emissions and electricity affordability for the period where comparable electricity price data is available (2007–present), compared to the EU average.
 The goal is to assess whether the green transition leads to measurable emission reductions and how it affects the cost of electricity for households.

 ## Project Objectives
 - Build a complete ETL pipeline using Python / Databricks.